oracle/opengrok/Repository-synchronization.md

 The `opengrok-master` project contains a RCS repository that would make the mirroring fail (since `opengrok-mirror` does not support RCS yet) so it is marked as ignored.

+## URI specifications

+Just like `opengrok-sync`, `opengrok-mirror` also queries the web app for various properties, so if the web application is not listening on default host/port, the URI location has to be specified using the -U option.

 ## Project matching

 Multiple projects can share the same configuration using regular expressions as demonstrated with the `jdk.*` pattern in the above configuration.
 The patterns are matched from top to the bottom of the configuration file, first match wins.